 Rewa is a town situated in the Rewa district of Madhya Pradesh.
 The place is also the district headquarter.
 Rewa tourism is renowned for its famous museums, forts, waterfalls and historical villages.
 Apart from all these natural and man-made beauties in Rewa, it is also famous for white tigers.
-The place is divided into four parts which are known as Binjh Pahar, Lower Northern Plain, Kymore Pahar and the Rewa Plateau.
+The place is divided into four parts, which are known as Binjh Pahar, Lower Northern Plain, Kymore Pahar and the Rewa Plateau.

-Tourist Places in and around Rewa
+Tourist Places In And Around Rewa

-Besides touring at the tiger reserve, Rewa tourism also offers a few exciting places that include Baghael Museum, Rewa Fort, Pili Kothi, Govindgarh Fort, Govindgarh Palace, Venkat Bhavan, Rani Talab, APS University Stadium, Bhairom Baba Statue, Ranipur Karchulian, Keonti Waterfalls, Purva Waterfalls and Chachai Waterfalls.
+Besides touring at the tiger reserve, Rewa tourism also offers a few exciting places that include Baghael Museum, Rewa Fort, Pili Kothi, Govindgarh Fort, Govindgarh Palace, Venkat Bhavan, Rani Talab, APS University Stadium, Bhairo Baba Statue, Ranipur Karchulian, Keonti Waterfalls, Purva Waterfalls and Chachai Waterfalls.

-A Look into Rewa's History
+A Look Into Rewa's History

 The town derives its name from the district.
 Moreover, Rewa is the second name for the river Narmada.
 According to the legends, it is believed that during the third century BC, the existing territories of the district were ruled by the Maurya emperors.
 It is said that the very first white tiger was trapped in Rewa.

-How to Reach Rewa
+How To Reach Rewa

-Best time to Visit Rewa
+Best Time To Visit Rewa

 The monsoon season is the ideal time to travel to this town.
-Monsoon sets in July and continues till September and during this time the town is at its scenic best.
+Monsoon sets in July and continues till September, and during this time the town is at its scenic best.